Scott Steiner: Other media

-In 2017, Steiner made acting debut in Costa Rican-Indian film 1 Chor 2 Mastikhor.
+In 2017, Steiner made his acting debut in the Costa Rican-Indian film 1 Chor 2 Mastikhor.

 In 2022 Steiner made an appearance on Judge Steve Harvey with wrestling promoter Ronnie Gossett.

 Business ventures

 From April 2016 until August 2020, Rechsteiner and his wife operated a Shoney's restaurant in Acworth, Georgia.

 Personal life

 Steiner has been married to Christa Podsedly since June 7, 2000.
 They have two children together, Brandon and Brock.
-Brandon is a point guard on the Virginia Tech men's basketball team, while Brock plays football for Jacksonville State and is a WWE NIL prospect.
+Brandon is a point guard on the Kansas State men's basketball team, while Brock plays professional football as a wide receiver for the New Orleans Saints.

 His nephew Bronson Rechsteiner is also a professional wrestler and is currently signed to WWE, performing under the name Bron Breakker.

+Despite at times having on-screen alliances with Hulk Hogan, Steiner in fact had a historically tense relationship with Hogan off-camera, with Steiner alleging that he learned Hogan, who held backstage influence, made efforts to hold him back while he was still in WCW.